Sewing Machine Fun is reader-supported! If you make a purchase through an affiliate link, I may earn a small commission at no extra cost to you.

 Applying fusible interfacing can also be confusing to a beginner sewist as well.
-Oh, how I know.
-I’ve been there and have accidentally fused the interfacing to my iron, not my fabric, before!
+We’ve all been there and accidentally fused the interfacing to our irons, not fabric.

 Rest assured, though.
 This interfacing guide will teach you when to use and how to choose interfacing for sewing, how to apply fusible interfacing, and how to attach sew-in interfacing.
 You’ll be a pro in no time!